 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Upon successful completion of the Physical Therapy Doctoral Program, you will receive a Doctor of Physical Therapy (DPT) degree from Mayo School of Health Sciences.

 Graduates are eligible to take the national licensure examination.
 Successful completion of the professional licensure exam is required before you can begin practice.
 Each state requires licensure prior to practice.

-For the majority of the program, your learning schedule will include eight-hour days, five days per week.
+For the majority of the program, your learning schedule includes eight-hour days, five days a week.
 While the regular workweek is usually 40 hours, additional projects, patient activities and homework may be assigned.

-Each year, Mayo School of Health Sciences admits up to 28 students in its Physical Therapy Doctoral Program at Mayo Clinic in Rochester.
+Each year, Mayo School of Health Sciences admits up to 28 students to the Physical Therapy Doctoral Program.